Mood, Anxiety, ADHD Collaborative Care (MAACC) Program

 All pediatricians who are involved with the MAACC program receive additional specialty training in assessment and treatment of mental health concerns.
 The following is an overview of MAACC procedures that you may encounter:

-- The MAACC enrolled pediatrician provides a referral for your child if they meet the criteria
+- The MAACC enrolled pediatrician provides a referral, if appropriate, for treatment with our team

 - A MAACC care coordinator calls you, the caregiver, to register with MAACC

-- MAACC personnel work with you to identify a psychotherapist if needed
+- MAACC care coordinator works with you to identify a psychotherapist or other community resources if part of the treatment plan

 - The MAACC child and adolescent psychiatrist works with your pediatrician on a medication management plan if needed

-- Your child’s progress is monitored and discussed between MAACC providers, pediatricians, and treating psychotherapists
+- Your child’s progress is monitored and discussed between the MAACC team, pediatricians, and treating psychotherapists

 Frequently Asked Questions